 Board of Trustees

-The OAGC Foundation Board of Trustees is comprised of the Executive Officers of The Ohio Association of Garden Clubs, Inc. and up to five past state OAGC board members.
-In addition to the OAGC Executive Officers, other OAGC Foundation Trustees are: Vicki Ferguson, June Gebhardt, Marian Moeckel, Marlene Purdy and Charlene Thornhill.
+The OAGC Foundation Board of Trustees is comprised of the Executive Officers of The Ohio Association of Garden Clubs, Inc. and up to six past state OAGC board members.
+In addition to the OAGC Executive Officers, other OAGC Foundation Trustees are: Judy Christman, Vicki Ferguson, June Gebhardt, Marian Moeckel, Geri Rea and Charlene Thornhill.

 The OAGC Foundation’s General Fund supports state awards and the OAGC Foundation’s operating expenses.
 The Ohio Association of Garden Clubs, Inc. bestows special awards for worthy individuals or clubs at the annual convention.
 A donation of $2500 or more to the OAGC Foundation allows the donor to create a named award.